Goods and Services Tax (GST)

 - Integrated Goods and Service Tax (IGST)

-- Time of supply : The time of supply provisions have been introduced to determine when GST must be paid for the supply of goods and services so that a certain alignment is achieved for the collection of taxes.
+- Time of supply: The time of supply provisions determine when GST must be paid for the supply of goods and services so that a certain alignment is achieved for the collection of taxes.

-- Registration : A person exceeding the prescribed threshold limit of INR 4 million is required to undertake registration under GST, including specified individuals irrespective of their turnover.
+- Registration: A person exceeding the prescribed threshold limit i.e. aggregate turnover of supply of goods of INR 4 million and / or INR 2 million of supply of services (INR 2 million and INR 1 million respectively for a taxable person conducting business in north-eastern states) is required to undertake registration under GST, including specified persons irrespective of their turnover.
 Registration can also be obtained voluntarily under the facility provided.

 - Reverse Charge Mechanism (RCM): Typically, a supplier of goods/services is liable to pay GST on the supply.
 However, for the import of services and other notified goods/services, a mechanism has been prescribed wherein the liability to pay GST falls upon the recipient of supply.